Earn while you learn!

 After completing this apprenticeship, you will be eligible to apply for professional registration at associate grade for the Chartered Institute of Marketing and the Institute of Direct & Digital Marketing.
 BCS, The Chartered Institute for IT, will also recognise this apprenticeship for entry onto the register of IT technicians, confirming SFIA level 3 professional competence.
 For more information please follow this link.

 Further accreditation – including the Chartered Institute of Public Relations and the Institute of Leadership and Management (ILM) may also be available.

 The course enjoys strong real-world applications in a number of ways for example: to help maintain the currency of the course, to support and guide undergraduates, giving guest lectures and working with lecturers to provide live case studies on which assessments are based.
 All level 5 (second year) modules are explicitly designed to have input from practitioners as indicated by the module titles.

-The apprentice will complete a total of 17 modules on the programme including a final digital project which forms the basis for the integrated EPA.
+You’ll complete a total of 17 modules on the programme including a final digital marketing project which, together with your apprenticeship E-Portfolio, form the basis for the integrated End-Point-Assessment (EPA).

 - Part 2: Interview covering the digital marketing work-based project and prior reflective report (1 hour and 15 minutes +/- 10%)

 Digital technology is used to increase academic support for students and improve the efficiency of the teaching and assessment processes - eventually to transform student learning so that the student experience becomes truly ‘blended’ and extends well beyond the use of the VLE as merely a document repository.